rasagy/what-if/README.md

 ##ToDo

-[x] Keep a check on SPAM.
-Keep updating query with possible keywords that you want to filter [ ] Take a shot at one piece of json and see how it imports in Excel [ ] Think about design & random elements
+- [x] Keep a check on SPAM.
+Keep updating query with possible keywords that you want to filter
+- [x] Take a shot at one piece of json and see how it imports in Excel
+- [x] Think about design & random elements
+- [ ] Write follow up blog post on the process